-- Groin attacks of any kind; a.
+a.
 Any attack to the groin area including, striking, grabbing, pinching or twisting is illegal.
-It should be clear that groin attacks are the same for men and women. - 12.
-Kneeing and/or Kicking the head of a grounded opponent. - a.
-A grounded fighter is defined as: Anything other than the soles of the feet bearing weight.13.
+It should be clear that groin attacks are the same for men and women.

+- 11. Kneeing and/or Kicking the head of a grounded opponent. a.
+A grounded fighter is defined as: A fighter shall be considered grounded and may not be legally kneed or kicked to the head when any part of their body other than their hands or feet is in contact with the canvas (ground). - 12.
 Stomping of a grounded fighter.